-The 40-hr Hazardous Waste Site Worker course is required for hazardous, toxic, and radioactive waste activities in the exclusion (contamination) zone, contamination reduction (buffer) zone, or other hazardous areas on-site.
+The 40-hr Hazardous Waste Site Worker course is required for hazardous, toxic, and radioactive waste activities in the exclusion (contamination) zone, contamination reduction (buffer) zone, or other hazardous areas on-site including areas of sample preparation and packaging.
 Three days of relevant field experience are required in conjunction with this training.